sballin/GPI_W7-X/README.md

     - Fast circuit board 2 (backup, not currently in use)
 - "Card 2": slow valve circuit board

-[Circuit schematics](https://drive.google.com/file/d/1h2XiICZbf8ahQjyZW7o4v7BePNzfH2qf/view) for the black box are available.
+For more information, see the [circuit schematics](https://drive.google.com/file/d/1h2XiICZbf8ahQjyZW7o4v7BePNzfH2qf/view) for the black box.

 ### Slow valves